Pragmatic B2B SaaS Design: The Listing Page

 Additional/Optional elements

-Call to action (if required for the list)
+Call to action (if the listing requires a creation or import action)

 Search